 Give through your retirement plan

 Your IRA, 401(k), or 403(b) can be useful assets as you consider giving to ODM in the future.
-If you are 70 1/2 years old or older and you have an IRA, you can transfer up to $100,000 every year to qualified charities such as ODM and you won't have to pay income tax on the money.
+When you turn 70 1/2 years old, you are required to start making withdrawals from tax-deferred retirement accounts.
+You can transfer up to $100,000 every year from tax-deferred retirement accounts to qualified charities such as ODM and you won't have to pay income tax on the money.

 give through your will